Code-the-Dream-School/python-200/lessons/01_analysis_intro/06_pipelines.md

 ✨ That’s why Prefect encourages logging and visualization in Orion - it turns simple Python scripts into fully observable workflows.

-#### Advanced Features of Prefect
+### Advanced Features of Prefect

 Prefect isn’t just about running tasks and viewing logs - it also comes with powerful features to handle real-world workflows.
 We won’t dive into these right away, but here’s a preview of what’s ahead:

-- Caching – Skip re-running expensive tasks if their inputs haven’t changed.
+1. Caching: Skip re-running expensive tasks if their inputs haven’t changed.
 This makes your workflows faster and more efficient.

-- Parallelism – Run tasks concurrently to speed up data processing and reduce bottlenecks.
+2. Parallelism: Run tasks concurrently to speed up data processing and reduce bottlenecks.

-- Scheduling – Automate your flows to run on a set interval or a cron-like schedule, so they can operate hands-free in production.
+3. Scheduling: Automate your flows to run on a set interval or a cron-like schedule, so they can operate hands-free in production.

 📌 We’ll explore these in later weeks, once we’ve built a strong foundation with tasks, flows, and the Orion UI.